ObolNetwork/charon/testutil/compose/README.md

  1. `compose lock`: Creates `docker-compose.yml` to create threshold key shares and the `cluster-lock.json` file.
  1. `compose run`: Creates `docker-compose.yml` to run the cluster.

+Note that compose automatically runs `docker-compose up` at the end of each command.
+This can be disabled via `--up=false`.

 The `compose define` step configures the target cluster and key generation process, it supports the following flags:
  - `--keygen`: Key generation process: `create` or `dkg`.
    - Either `create` to create keys locally via `charon create cluster`